Ljubljana City Break: A Perfect 3-Day Weekend Itinerary

 The entrance to Strelec takes you through what was once the wine cellar of the Archer’s Tower, featuring a magnificent dome ceiling that illustrates the grape trading process, including the historic transport of barrels.
 This unique setting, rich with heritage and artistry, set the stage for an unforgettable culinary journey, blending Slovenia’s flavors, history, and creativity into every detail.

 Strelec, proudly holding a Michelin star, is known for its exquisite blend of Slovenian tradition and contemporary innovation.
 Helmed by renowned chef Igor Jagodic, the restaurant crafts each dish with meticulous attention to Slovenia’s seasonal ingredients, combining them in ways that surprise and delight.
-The tasting menu consists of a selection of 5,7 or 9 courses complemented by wine pairings of unique Slovenian wines.
+The tasting menu consists of a selection of five, seven, or nine courses complemented by wine pairings of unique Slovenian wines.

 Highlights of the evening included a delicate roe deer tartar, elevated by the earthy crunch of hazelnuts and a subtle hint of shiso leaves, creating a harmony of textures and flavors.
 This was followed by tender veal, beautifully paired with red cabbage, the bright tang of raspberries, and a touch of duck fat that added richness to every bite.
 For dessert, an exquisite peach creation infused with rosemary and honey brought a final touch of elegance, balancing sweetness with herbal warmth.

-Dining at Strelec was a perfect way to mark a special occasion, surrounded by the charm and magic of Ljubljana at night.
+Dining at Strelec was a perfect way to mark a special occasion, as we were surrounded by the charm and magic of Ljubljana at night.

 Day 2 in Ljubljana itinerary: Saturday – Immersing in Culture